CELEBRATING 32 YEARS

 Wrapping it up

-This is all filmed and shown at MHS to the studnet body so they can see the consequences of drinking and driving.
-Shattered Dreams dives deep to show students that they must think before they act, not jsut for themselves but for others around them.
+This is all filmed and shown at MHS to the student body so they can see the consequences of drinking and driving.
+Shattered Dreams dives deep to show students that they must think before they act, not just for themselves but for others around them.

-LVAS would like to say Thank You to: LPD, Lubbock Fire and EMS, Judge Eichman, Tom Brummet, Staff and Students at MHS and all the participents involved in making this Shattered Dreams a success.
+LVAS would like to say Thank You to: LPD, Lubbock Fire and EMS, Judge Eichman, Staff and Students at MHS and all the participants involved in making this Shattered Dreams a success.

 Education and assistance with the filing of paperwork under the Texas Crime Victim Compensation Fund